KevinDusange/2420test/README.md

 For this tutorial you will be using doctl to create your DigitalOcean droplet running Arch Linux. doctl is the official command line interface tool for DigitalOcean and will allow you to directly interact with the DigitalOcean API.
 Although more difficult, it offers greater flexibility for creating servers.

 You can download doctl using the command(s) below.
+WRONG, DOWNLOAD IN ARCH LINUX

 You can use Homebrew for MacOS, which is a package manager for MacOS, which can be downloaded using the command below.
 ```